sarthakmishraa/VidChatter/README.md

 ## Key Features
 - **Posts**: Create, read, update, and delete posts.
 Users can share their thoughts and engage with the community.
 - **VidTalk**: Real-time chat functionality using Socket.io, enabling users to interact instantly with each other.
-- **VidMeet**: Upcoming feature for one-on-one video calling, facilitating face-to-face interactions.
+- **VidCall**: Upcoming feature for one-on-one video calling, facilitating face-to-face interactions.

 ## Short Description
 VidChatter is built to enhance online social interaction through a combination of various communication tools.
 The application supports user authentication via Firebase and uses Firebase's Firestore for storing posts.
 The real-time chat feature is powered by Socket.io, ensuring instant communication between users.
 VidChatter aims to expand its capabilities with an upcoming one-on-one video calling feature, making it a versatile platform for social engagement.